sanus-solutions/sanus-solutions-server/mongo/README.md

 sudo service mongod start
 ```
 To verify if MongoDB is running, check /var/log/mongodb/mongod.log.

+### MongoDB first time set up
+If you are running Mongo DB for the first time, make sure you have the correct configuration and set up mongo db properlly.

+An example set up includes:
+- A mongo db name
+- One or more mongo db collections name(s)
+- In embedding collection, staff name and ID need to be unique.
+No duplication is allowed.
+- In hygiene record collection, define TTL(must be in UTC).

 ### Stop MongoDB
 ```
 sudo service mongod stop